4nR3/Console_maze/README.md

 # Console_maze
-Maze game for Arduino Mega and Tft screen
+Maze game for Arduino Mega and Tft screen, using gyroscope and accelerometer for character movement